Probability and statistics concepts for beginners

 IN BRIEF

-• Probability: a measure of the chance that an event will occur (value between 0 and 1).
+• Probability: measure of the chance of an event occurring (value between 0 and 1).

 • Statistics: analysis of qualitative and quantitative data.